Andrei-Ghemusi/unittest_FashionDays/README.md

 # FashionDays testing with unittest library

-Testing certain aspects of FashionDays web page using unittest library
+In this project I will be testing certain aspects of FashionDays web page using unittest library.